hasebems/Loopian_Rust/doc/manual_en.md

 - `graph.beatlissa(n)`: Pattern showing Lissajous waveform with Beat
     - `n`: 0-one, 1-number of beats
 - `graph.sinewave`: Sine wave synchronized with the sound.
+- `graph.rain` : A pattern that simulates the appearance of falling rain
+- `graph.fish` : A pattern that simulates the appearance of fish swimming
 - Pressing shift + space changes Text display status in 4 stages as follows.
 After 4 returns to 1.
     - 1: Normal display.
 Graphic displays as layer behind text.
     - 2: Scroll Text becomes slightly transparent.
 Graphic displays as layer in front of text.